cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-reflection.md

 ## What is  Thrift Reflection ?

-In short, **similar to [pb reflec ](https://pkg.go.dev/google.golang.org/protobuf/reflect/protoreflect), it does not rely on static code to add, delete, modify, and write Thrift data** .
+In short, **similar to [pb reflect](https://pkg.go.dev/google.golang.org/protobuf/reflect/protoreflect), it does not rely on static code to add, delete, modify, and write Thrift data** .

 Reflection uses specific generics to describe any data at runtime.
 Compared with static struct, it has the characteristics of **flexible addition, deletion, and modification, and does not depend on static code** .
-Currently (dynamicgo)[https://github.com/cloudwego/dynamicgo] has implemented a set of reflection APIs  for the thrift binary protocol, which can be roughly divided into Thrift Value/Node and Thrift DOM  according to usage scenarios.
+Currently [dynamicgo](https://github.com/cloudwego/dynamicgo) has implemented a set of reflection APIs  for the thrift binary protocol, which can be roughly divided into Thrift Value/Node and Thrift DOM  according to usage scenarios.

 ## Thrift Value/Node